The need for application virtualization has grown during the past two years, and it demands quick but solid workarounds.

 STEP BY STEP GUIDE:

-- First, you need to open the Thinfinity® Configuration Manager:
+- First, you need to open the landing page of Workspace – http(s)://ThinfintyURL:Port

-- You can open the published application by going to http://127.0.0.1:Port and clicking on the newly created Profile:
+- You can now run the application by starting the newly created connection

 - If you start multiple RemoteApps, you’ll find a dock menu at the bottom of the browser screen, this allows you to toggle between different applications of the same connection.